-As an international commercial arbitration lawyer with considerable experience in construction arbitration and investment arbitration, Nina A Janković holds an LLM in Public International Law from Leiden University, the Netherlands, and an LLB from Belgrade University, Serbia, graduating summa cum laude.
+As an international arbitration lawyer with considerable experience in construction arbitration, Nina Jankovic holds an LLM in Public International Law from Leiden University, the Netherlands, and an LLB from Belgrade University, Serbia, graduating summa cum laude.

-She was a recent Graduate Trainee in the International Arbitration Group of Freshfields Bruckhaus Deringer in Paris and a former intern at the Permanent Court of Arbitration (PCA) in The Hague.
+Prior to joining Aceris, she was a Graduate Trainee in the International Arbitration Group of Freshfields Bruckhaus Deringer in Paris and a former intern at the Permanent Court of Arbitration (PCA) in The Hague.
 She was also a legal intern in law firms in Belgrade and Berlin and a trainee at the German Bundestag in 2014 and a holder of the International Parliamentary Scholarship (IPS).

 Nina participated in the Phillip C. Jessup Public International Law Moot Court Competition, representing Belgrade University in 2013 and reaching the final rounds, and she coached the Leiden Law School team for this competition in 2015.

-Nina speaks English, Serbian/Croatian, Spanish, German and French fluently.
+Nina speaks English, Serbian/Croatian, Spanish, German and French fluently and has basic knowledge of Portuguese.
 She is admitted to the Serbian Bar.

 Freshfields Bruckhaus Deringer LLP, International Arbitration Group, Paris, France – Graduate Trainee (01/16-06/16)